intellichain555/AI-Inpainting-Photoshop/README.md

-# AI-photoInpainter for Windows
+# AI-photopainter for Windows

 ##  About
-AI-photoInpainter is a tool for generating AI image on Photoshop for Windows.
+AI-photopainter is a tool for generating AI image on Photoshop for Windows.
+This app interacts with photoshop and stable-diffusion AI tool to inpaint or outpaint various photos.
+This app was written with c# and the AI backend was written python.
 The AI generating image process is done by [Stable Diffusion](https://github.com/CompVis/stable-diffusion) and [Automatic1111 Stable Diffusion web UI](https://github.com/AUTOMATIC1111/stable-diffusion-webui).

-https://user-images.githubusercontent.com/99020933/198564805-4e96151b-df74-4a61-995b-9ffef95fa28c.mp4
+You can view the outpainting function in below: https://user-images.githubusercontent.com/99020933/198564805-4e96151b-df74-4a61-995b-9ffef95fa28c.mp4